FBI investigating COVID-19 data breach in South Dakota

 The server was the source for a trove of files, dubbed BlueLeaks, that were shared online by a transparency collective called DDoSecrets.
 The collective said it had obtained them from a hacker who said they were sympathetic to anti-racism protesters.

-Department of Public Safety spokesman Tony Mangan confirmed to The Associated Press in a short telephone interview that the FBI was investigating but had no further comment.
+South Dakota Department of Public Safety spokesman Tony Mangan confirmed to The Associated Press in a short telephone interview that the FBI was investigating but had no further comment.
 A message left Friday at the FBI’s Minneapolis office wasn’t immediately returned.

 The letter from the state agency said the files didn’t include any financial information, Social Security numbers or passwords.

-Note: This story has been updated to correct Paul Niedringhaus’ title.
-He is the director of the South Dakota Fusion Center, not the South Dakota Department of Public Safety.